 - Allow professional corporations to be owned by ESOPs, provided that the voting trustees are licensed in that profession.

-- Establish an Employee Ownership Assistance Office in the Texas Economic Development and Tourism Office.
+- Establish an Employee Ownership Assistance Website in the Texas Economic Development and Tourism Office.

 In 2013, Nebraska amended a 1987 bill (LB 775) that provides Nebraska residents with a one-time capital gains tax exclusion from the sale of stock in an employee’s company.
 The law requires that the company have at least five employees, but in the 2013 revision (effective 2014), the law allowed a sale to an ESOP trust to qualify as well.
 That means that both ESOP participants and sellers to an ESOP (provided they are employees at the time) can exclude gains from the sale of employer stock from taxable income for state tax purposes.
 (We were unable to locate the bill providing this exclusion, but the form for claiming the exclusion can be found here.)

 New York has traditionally been a state where it is difficult to operate as a majority ESOP-owned engineering, architectural, landscape architectural, or land survey firm.
 Existing law requires that a majority of the owners be licensed professionals.
-Following a 60-0 vote on May 4, 2021, the New York Senate passed S. 5261, a bill that would allow majority-owned ESOPs to qualify under New York corporate practice rules for these firms if 75% or more of the company’s voting trustees or ESOP plan committee (often the board of directors) are members of the profession.
+Following a 60-0 vote on May 4, 2021 the New York Senate passed S. 5261 a bill that would allow majority-owned ESOPs to qualify under New York corporate practice rules for these firms if 75% or more of the company’s voting trustees or ESOP plan committee (often the board of directors) are members of the profession.
 In May 2022, the Assembly passed the bill as well.

 The Nebraska legislature passed a bill, LB 49, that would authorize the ownership of public accounting firms by ESOPs.
 The ESOP could own up to 49% of the firm.
 The bill passed in 2019 by a vote of 47-0 and was signed into law.
 Most states already allow minority ESOP-owned CPA firms, and Minnesota allows majority ownership.